NickMcWay/InFrame/PRIVACY_POLICY.md

 | App Preferences & Counters | Saved locally in Apple’s `UserDefaults` | Remember onboarding state, premium status, and the ad frequency counter for interstitial placement | No. Stored locally on device. |
 | Advertising Data | Automatically collected by Google Mobile Ads SDK | Deliver banner and interstitial ads, measure performance, and comply with attribution frameworks (e.g., SKAdNetwork) | Yes.
 Sent to Google and its advertising partners; may be used for tracking across apps and websites. |

-We do **not** collect crash logs, performance analytics, contact information, or purchase history.
-StoreKit transactions are used only to update your local entitlement (for example, to remove ads) and are not transmitted to Google.
+We do not collect crash logs, performance analytics, contact information, or purchase history beyond what Apple provides to you and us for transaction validation.

+3. Legal Basis (GDPR)

+For users in the European Economic Area (EEA) or UK, we rely on:

+Consent for optional location tagging and for advertising identifiers (IDFA).

+Legitimate interests for essential local storage of preferences and entitlement flags.

-## 3. Third-Party Services
+4. Third-Party Services

-- **Google Mobile Ads (AdMob).** Provides banner and interstitial ads.
-Google may collect device identifiers (including the IDFA if you grant tracking permission), approximate or precise location if available, and ad interaction data.
-Review Google’s privacy policy at <https://policies.google.com/privacy>.
+Google Mobile Ads (AdMob).
+Provides banner and interstitial ads.
+Google may collect device identifiers (including the IDFA if you grant tracking permission), IP address, coarse or precise location, and ad-interaction data.
+Data may be transferred internationally under Google’s Standard Contractual Clauses.
+Google’s policy: https://policies.google.com/privacy
-- The App does not integrate additional analytics, social, or cloud-storage providers in this beta.
+.

+Apple StoreKit & App Store.
+Handles in-app purchases and may collect limited purchase and diagnostics data per Apple’s privacy policy.

-## 4. Your Choices
+5. Your Rights & Choices

-- **Permissions.** You can revoke camera, photo library, or location access in iOS Settings at any time.
-Some features will be limited without these permissions.
+Permissions.
+Revoke camera, photo library, or location access in iOS Settings at any time.

-- **Tracking.** If prompted by Apple’s App Tracking Transparency dialog, you may decline tracking.
-We honor Apple’s choice and request Google’s limited ads mode where available.
+Tracking & Ads.
+You can deny App Tracking Transparency prompts.
+We request Google’s “limited ads mode” when tracking is declined.

-- **Photo & Location Deletion.** Delete items from the Gallery or Trash to remove them.
-Deleting the App removes all locally stored content.
+Access / Deletion Requests.
+If you reside in the EEA, UK, or California, you may request access to or deletion of any personal data we control (typically only purchase records and ad identifiers).
+Email us as described in Section 10.

-- **Do Not Sell or Share.** We do not sell personal information.
-If you are in a jurisdiction with specific privacy rights (for example, GDPR or CCPA), contact us to exercise access or deletion rights.
+Do Not Sell or Share (CCPA/CPRA).
+We do not sell personal information or share it for cross-context behavioral advertising.

-## 5. Data Retention
+6. Data Retention

-- Photos, composites, and metadata remain on your device until you delete them or uninstall the App.
+Photos, composites, and metadata remain on your device until you delete them or uninstall the App.

-- Items moved to the Trash are automatically purged after 30 days or sooner if you empty the Trash manually.
-- Preferences and entitlement flags persist until you reset the App or delete it.
+Preferences and entitlement flags persist until you reset or delete the App.

+StoreKit purchase records remain with Apple subject to their retention schedules.

-## 6. Security
+7. Security

-All networking occurs through Apple’s and Google’s standard encrypted channels (HTTPS/TLS).
-Because data stays on your device, we do not add extra encryption layers beyond those platform safeguards.
+All communication with Apple and Google uses encrypted HTTPS/TLS.
+Because most data stays on your device, we do not add additional encryption layers.

-## 7. Children
+8. Children

-The App is not directed to children under 9 (or the age required by your jurisdiction).
+The App is not directed to children under 13 or the digital-consent age in your jurisdiction.
 If you believe a child has used the App and interacted with ads, contact us and we will work with Google to address the issue.

-## 8. Changes to This Policy
+9. International Users

+Information processed by Google or Apple may be transferred and stored in countries outside your own, including the United States.
+These transfers use appropriate safeguards such as Standard Contractual Clauses.

+10. Changes

 We may update this policy as features evolve.
-Significant changes will be announced within the App or via TestFlight notes, and the "Last updated" date will change.
+Significant changes will be announced within the App or via TestFlight notes, and the “Last updated” date will change.

-## 9. Contact Us
+11. Contact Us

-Wayman Design
+Data Controller: Wayman Design
 Email: 3DLight.mail@gmail.com